Series Editors: N. Katherine Hayles, Peter Krapp, Rita Raley and Samuel Weber. Founding Editor: Mark Poster.

 Comparative Textual Media Transforming the Humanities in the Postprint Era Proposes a new paradigm for the humanities by recognizing print as a medium within a comparative context

 Off the Network Disrupting the Digital World Critiques how the Internet, social media, and the digital network change users’ understanding of the world

-Summa Technologiae From the acclaimed author of the science fiction novel Solaris, a pre-Dawkins exposition of human and nonhuman life
+Summa Technologiae From the acclaimed author of the science fiction novel Solaris, a pre-Dawkins exposition of evolution as a blind and chaotic watchmaker

 Digital Memory and the Archive Explores how media infrastructure, not content, shapes contemporary digital culture